ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Transport Connection State {#transport-connection-state}

+C.SMSS: The Sender Maximum Segment Size.

+C.InitialCwnd: The initial congestion window set by the transport protocol implementation for the connection at initialization time.

 C.delivered: The total amount of data (tracked in octets or in packets) delivered so far over the lifetime of the transport connection C.

-inflight: The connection's best estimate of the number of bytes outstanding in the network.
+C.inflight: The connection's best estimate of the number of bytes outstanding in the network.
 This includes the number of bytes that have been sent but have not been acknowledged or marked as lost.

-SMSS: The Sender Maximum Segment Size.

-is_cwnd_limited: True if the connection has fully utilized its cwnd at any point in the last packet-timed round trip.
+C.is_cwnd_limited: True if the connection has fully utilized C.cwnd at any point in the last packet-timed round trip.

-InitialCwnd: The initial congestion window set by the transport protocol implementation for the connection at initialization time.

 ## Per-Packet State {#per-packet-state}

-packet.delivered: C.delivered when the given packet was sent by transport connection C.
+P.delivered: C.delivered when the given packet was sent by transport connection C.

-packet.departure_time: The earliest pacing departure time for the given packet.
+P.departure_time: The earliest pacing departure time for the given packet.

-packet.tx_in_flight: The inflight at the time of the packet transmission.
+P.tx_in_flight: C.inflight at the time of the packet transmission.

 ## Per-ACK Rate Sample State {#per-ack-rate-sample-state}